hertze/Halation/README.md

 ## How to install

 1. Download and unzip the software, if the latter isn’t done automatically.
-The resulting folder contains the main script **Halation.jsx** and an action set, **Halation.atn**.
+The resulting folder contains the main script **Halation.jsx** and two action sets, **Halation.atn** and **Halation-mono.atn**.

 2. Quit Photoshop.